1 Capitol Hill, Providence, RI • Directions and parking

 Exhibition: June 11 – July 13, 2018

-Award: Up to two artists will be selected and awarded an exhibit in 2019
+Award: Two artists were selected and awarded an exhibit in 2019

 Eligibility: Artists whose work fits within the criteria may apply.
 Must be 18 years or older.